appveyor/website/NJekyll/site/docs/notifications.md

-<a id="email"></a>
+<a id="global-email"></a>
-## Email
+## Global email notifications

-Email notifications are sent by default.
+Email notification preferences sent for all projects are unique for every user and can be changed on [Notifications](https://ci.appveyor.com/notifications) page.

 You can limit the amount of email notifications you receive:

 * Notifications from all builds
 * Only notifications for builds with your commits